 Medically Reviewed By: Avia James

-While it may feel like a simple and basic urge, the attraction is comprised of many elements.
-First, there are two different kinds of attraction: romantic and sexual.
-While these are similar, they are not the same.
-Attraction falls into even smaller and more precise divisions when sexual orientation is part of the discussion: people can experience romantic and sexual attraction to the opposite gender, the same gender, both genders, or no gender at all.
+While it may feel like a simple and basic urge, attraction is actually comprised of many elements.
+First, individuals can experience two distinct kinds of attraction to potential partners: romantic and sexual.
+While these are similar and may seem to overlap, they are not the same.
+Attraction falls into even smaller and more precise divisions when gender identity and sexual orientation are incorporated into the discussion: people can experience romantic and/or sexual attraction to their opposite gender, their same gender, multiple genders, or no gender at all.

-Let's take a detailed look at the split attraction model as it relates to different groups of people and tease out some of the nuances of this controversial theory.
+Let's take a detailed look at the split attraction model as it relates to different groups of people and evaluate some of the nuances of this complex theory.

 A Little History

 The idea that romantic and sexual attraction are two separate phenomena has been around for a long time…but there hasn't always been a name for it.